 This article contains affiliate links.
 That means that if you purchase something through my link, I'll receive a small commission, at no extra cost to you.
 Your support helps me keep the Dear Summit Blog going!

-If you enjoyed this post, then you'll love the stories and tips I send to my Trail Journal Tribe!
-Join the tribe now to get in on the fun:
+If you enjoyed this post, then you'll love the stories and tips I send to my Outsiders List!
+Join us now to get in on the fun: